nearform/fastify-ravendb/README.md

 ### Reset fixtures

 If at some point you want to reset the fixtures you can remove the container and start again.

+## Testing

+In order to run the tests first you'll need to start the provided Docker container.
+Please check [Docker](#docker) for more information.

+While the container is up you can run the tests with `npm test`.

 ## License